daixtrose/cmake_utilities/README.md

 set(REPOMAN_DEPENDENCIES_WORKSPACE "ws" CACHE PATH "")
 ```

 Given these settings, the initial run of the `cmake` command with populate all dependencies into [`${CMAKE_PROJECT_NAME}`](https://cmake.org/cmake/help/latest/variable/CMAKE_PROJECT_NAME.html#cmake-project-name)`/ws` into a flat structure.
-All dependencies and all dependencies of dependencies mentioned in the top level `dependencies.txt` file will reside in dedicated subdirectories side by side.
+All dependencies and all dependencies of dependencies mentioned in the top-level `dependencies.txt` file will reside in dedicated subdirectories side by side.

 ```bash
 .../tool_1/build$ tree -L 2 ..